Swart-lab/Intronarrator/README.rst

 most genes.
 Thus, it is possible to predict the introns directly from RNA-seq data, and leave the rest of the gene prediction to AUGUSTUS.

-The approach is illustrated below: |approach| (semi-transparent green indicates where a gene to be predicted is located).
+The approach is illustrated below (semi-transparent green indicates where a gene to be predicted is located) : |approach|
 .. |approach| image:: images/intronarrator_approach.png

 Dependencies